PiyushMittl/java-TipsandTricks/datastructures-graphs.md

 2. Prims Algorithm
 * used to find minimum cost spanning tree
 * works for connected and undirected graph
+* algo starts with a node
 3. Kruskal Algorithm
 * used to find minimum cost spanning tree
-* can work for un-connected graph
+* can work for un-connected and indirected graph
+* algo start with an edge